gbgabiola/notes/quotes.md

 > "If you wish to travel far and fast, travel light.
 Take off all your envies, jealousies, unforgiveness, selfishness, and fears." - Glenn Clark

-> "The journey of a thousand miles begins with a single step." - Lao Tzu

-> "It takes a great deal of courage to stand up to your enemies, but even more to stand up to your friends." - J.K.
-Rowling

 > "Shipping beats perfection."
 Unknown